RiddleAndCode/ECLet_STM32/README.md

 You can find more examples inside the folder of the very same name.

-Basically the Arduino Examples have to be put into the Arduino Folder on your host computing system and the two library files "CryptoAuthLib-arduino" and "trezor-crypto" hav to put i"nto the folder "libraries" inside the same Arduino folder.
+Basically the Arduino Examples have to be put into the Arduino Folder on your host computing system and the two library files "CryptoAuthLib-arduino", "trezor-crypto" and micro-ecc" have to put into the folder "libraries" inside the same Arduino folder.
 In case it doesn't ecist create on, first.